Daedalus3/freeswitch-german-soundfiles/README.md

 # freeswitch-german-soundfiles

-German language files for Freesswitch.
+German language files for Freeswitch.
 Conference sound files only -primarily for use with BigBlueButton.

 To do so, replace files in /opt/freeswitch/share/freeswitch/sounds/en/us/callie/conference